How to Think About Data Structure and Algorithm

 Level Order Traversal

-Besides dynamic programming, backtracking (DFS), and divide and conquer, another commonly used algorithm is BFS.
-The core framework of the BFS algorithm is adapted from the following level order traversal code of a binary tree:
+Besides dynamic programming, backtracking (DFS), and divide and conquer, another common algorithm is BFS.
+The core BFS framework is built from the following level order traversal code for binary trees:

 // Input the root node of a binary tree, perform level-order traversal on the binary tree